By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 More than just quotes

-"Oh no," you think, when you hold it for the first time in your hands: "A collection of quotes."
-Normally, this is not very inspiring.
+“Oh no” is what you think when you hold it in your hands for the first time: “A collection of quotes.”
+It's usually not very inspiring.

 In addition, the introduction seems a bit too long before it finally starts.
 And so should the top ideas that attracts top people in companies look like?